 “Sometimes buyers will pay more for a home because of the quality of life they’re looking for,” Riley shares.

-Buying a house is going to be the most expensive purchase you’ll make in your life, and if there’s a chance you could save up to tens of thousands of dollars, why wouldn’t you make a lower offer than asking price?
-The trick of getting those savings is to know what is reasonable to offer below asking price.
+Buying a house is one of the most expensive purchases you’ll make in your life, and if there’s a chance you could save big, why wouldn’t you make a lower offer than asking price?
+The trick to getting those savings is to know what is reasonable to offer below the asking price.

 Header Image Source: (Sandy Millar / Unsplash)